-All the information assets, that are potentially used by the automated driving system control of the host vehicle (including world model and control), need to include information validation mechanism.
-This helps to ensure traffic safety for the vehicle occupants, pedestrians and other road users.

-These information assets include (but are not limited to) car location information, communication with car sensors & actuators, and V2V communication, and data exchange through car interfaces (part of the AD system control) to identify the integrity or trustworthiness of the received information.
-The host vehicle is able to initiate proper safety measures to prevent any hazard and to set the vehicle to a defined safe state.
+All the information assets that are potentially used by the automated driving control system of the host vehicle (including world model and control) need to include information validation mechanisms.
+This would help to ensure traffic safety for the vehicle occupants, pedestrians, and other road users.
+These information assets include (but are not limited to) car location information, communication with car sensors and actuators, V2V communication, and data exchange through car interfaces (part of the AD system control).
+For all the identified information assets there is a security need to identify the integrity or trustworthiness of the received information.
+The host vehicle should be able to initiate proper safety measures to prevent any hazard and to set the vehicle to a defined safe state.
 The specifics of the information validation mechanism depend on the detailed design of a system and interface specification used for each of the information assets mentioned above.
-However, the validation mechanism should at least provide means for report:
+However, the validation mechanism should at least provide means to report:

-- Known failure modes of signals;
+- Known signal failure modes,

-- The degree of confidence in correctness of values of signals;
+- The degree of confidence in the correctness of signal values,

 - ASIL capability2.